-Photos of my acting and crew.
-All photo credits Grey Cat Inc.
+Photos of my acting and musical performances.
+All theatre photo credits Grey Cat Inc.

 I was brought onto this show (the first show of the year) on the first day of tech week.
 The crew needed a new lighting assistant as the previous one dropped the show, so I used this as a way to get into crew.
 It was cool to see all the new actors on stage with the existing, seasoned ones -- everyone played off each other so well and it was one of my first experiences in theatre as a whole.